London (1994 film): Production

 Keiller had produced several short films over the course of the 1980s, while working part-time as a lecturer in architecture at a polytechnic university.
 He was inspired by the writing of Alexander Herzen, and Chris Marker and Pierre Lhomme's Le Joli Mai, a documentary interviewing passers-by on the streets of Paris, to create his own film about London.
 The film was shot over the course of 11 months in 1992.
 Keiller has claimed that his initial pitch for funding, which came from the British Film Institute and Channel 4, was one page: a list of proposed shots, and some sample narration, the majority of which did not make it into the finished feature.
 There was no audio recorded during filming, with all the ambient sound, narration and music added in post-production.

 Release and reception

+London was released on VHS in the UK on 23 January 1995 through Academy Video, and on DVD (with Robinson In Space) in the UK on 23 May 2005 through the British Film Institute.

 The film received positive reviews upon release.
 Writing for The Independent, Sheila Johnston compared Keiller's work to that of Peter Greenaway, Humphrey Jennings and Chris Marker.
 Time Out included it in their 100 Best British Films of All Time.